-Our English teaching program in Sudan is based in the capital Khartoum.
+Our Medical and healthcare volunteering program in Sudan is based in the capital Khartoum.
 Khartoum is the capital of Sudan.
 With a population of 5,274,321, its metropolitan area is the largest in Sudan, the sixth-largest in Africa, the second-largest in North Africa, and the fourth-largest in the Arab world.

 Khartoum is located at the confluence of the White Nile, flowing north from Lake Victoria, and the Blue Nile, flowing west from Lake Tana in Ethiopia.
 The location where the two Niles meet is known as al-Mogran or al-Muqran.
 From there, the Nile continues to flow north towards Egypt and the Mediterranean Sea.
 Divided by these two parts of the Nile, Khartoum is a tripartite metropolis consisting of Khartoum proper, and linked by bridges to Khartoum North and Omdurman to the west.

 After you have booked and confirmed your placement, please book your flights to arrive at Khartoum International Airport in Khartoum city.
 A member of staff from our local partner organization in Sudan will meet you on arrival at the airport and take you to the volunteer guest house which will be your base for volunteering.
 These airport services numerous international carriers.
 Sudan has good connections to destinations throughout Europe, the Asia- Pacific region, USA and Africa.